Otavalo Ecuador – Things to do beyond the Market

 How to get there

 From Otavalo, you need to take a taxi as there are no buses going there.
-It’s 4.5km but although you are a hiker everybody suggests you shouldn’t walk there as the road it’s not one of the safest places to walk by.
+It’s 4.5km, but although you are a hiker, everybody suggests you shouldn’t walk there as the road is not one of the safest places to walk.

-Taxi cost 4$ although on the way up I paid 5.
+The taxi cost 4$, although on the way up I paid 5.
 I didn’t want to complain or bargain.
 So I was ok.
 But it’s 4$ each way.

 Entry fee 4.5 USD (all worth it)